June is Bowel Cancer Awareness Month

 T

-5,336 people in Australia but found early is one of the most treatable cancers.
-The disease does not discriminate and affects men and women regardless of age.
+Each year, bowel cancer claims the lives of approximately 5,336 people in Australia, but when detected early, it is one of the most treatable cancers.
+The disease does not discriminate, affecting men and women of all ages.

 JUNE IS BOWEL CANCER AWARENESS MONTH